Keyfactor/hashicorp-vault-orchestrator/readme_source.md

   - **VaultServerUrl** - type: *string*, *required*
   - **VaultToken** - type: *secret*, *required*
   - **SubfolderInventory** - type: *bool* (By default, this is set to false.
 Not a required field)
+  - **IncludeCertChain** - type: *bool* (If true, the available intermediate certificates will also be written to Vault during enrollment)

 ![](images/store_type_fields.png)